matteosoo/Cloze-Test_Pytorch_BERT/README.md

 ## Overview
 Ten answers choices are given.
 Select the best answer to complete the sentence.

-  * Example:
+  * Example

-    (save the text below as txt. file under the project folder.)
+    Create a text file and save in folder as follows:
     ```
     1 Longman , the third , looked at the others over his shoulder .
     2 Goldband , the fourth , had a gold sash round his waist ; and little Playman did nothing at all , and was the more proud .